Review of "Mission Allergy" Dust-Mite-Proof Microfiber Bedding

 The pillow casing I'm using is from "Mission Allergy"

 I use "Mission Allergy" pillow encasing for all my pillows.
-That is the one my sister recommended, and I'm glad I listened to her.
+I'm glad I listened to my sister when she recommended this brand.
 The microfiber encasing blocks off any entry or exit of mites, and I put my regular pillowcase right over it.

 Pillow Encasing Sizes